 When you decide that there is a bug, it is important to report it and to report it in a way which is useful.
 What is most useful is an exact description of what commands you type, starting with the shell command to run Emacs, until the problem happens.

-You should not even say “visit a file” instead of C-x C-f unless you know that it makes no difference which visiting command is used.
-Similarly, rather than saying “if I have three characters on the line,” say “after I type <RET> A B C <RET> C-p,” if that is the way you entered the text.
+You should not even say “visit a file” instead of C-x C-f.
+Similarly, rather than saying “if I have three characters on the line”, say “after I type RET A B C RET C-p”, if that is the way you entered the text.

 If possible, try quickly to reproduce the bug by invoking Emacs with

 emacs -Q (so that Emacs starts with no initial

 customizations; see Initial Options), and repeating the steps that

 you took to trigger the bug.
 If you can reproduce the bug this way,